coelhotv/ai-agent-squad/DOCS/components.md

 ## Frontend

 - **`index.html`:** Presents the hero intake card, workflow timeline, approval banner, artifact collapsibles with edit overlays, Mermaid/wireframe preview buttons (open in new tabs), optimistic status updates, queue refreshing, and rejection/resubmission handling.
+The Manual/Semi-auto toggle posts `execution_mode`, and a task-monitor loop (polling `/tasks/{task_id}`) streams live status/artifact updates while semi-auto advances early stages.
 - **`tasks.html`:** Displays the entire `tasks.db` table, polls `/tasks`, and shows status badges/export controls; `/tasks_dashboard` serves this file via `FileResponse`.
 - **Artifact Editing:** While a task is pending, each artifact card enables an Edit button that opens an overlay.
 The overlay submits `POST /update_artifact` with the new content, which immediately updates both the UI and LangGraph state so downstream agents see the edits.